Bifroest/documentation/operational_view/README.md

 ```

 #### Do's & Donts
 - Don't (re)start bifroest-caches too quickly one after each other.
 If a starting bifroest is unable to find a running bifroest cluster, it will start to bootstrap it's own cluster.
 This can lead to a split-brain situation.
-In this case, restart all leader bifroest nodes except for one.
+In this case, restart all bifroest nodes except for one seed leader.
+If there is no seed leader, restart all nodes but one seed node.

-### Important Configuration Parameters

- - TODO: Bifroest Seeds
- - TODO: Port

 ### Troubleshooting
 - Bifroest slows down